samklr/cdc-musing/README.md

 # cdc-fun

-Experiment with Debezium and CDC on Kafka.
+Experiments with Debezium and CDC on Kafka.

 In dockers folder, Run
 ''' docker-compose up -d'''